pimutils/todoman/README.rst

 BSD, and macOS.
 We do not support windows, and very basic testing seems to indicate it does not work.

+Feel free to join the IRC channel: #pimutils on irc.libera.chat.

 Features
 --------